ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Delete.md

 **Examples:**

-- Delete all recods with the surname `unknown`, ignoring case:
+- Delete all records with the surname `unknown`, ignoring case:

   <pre>
   ArcadeDB> <code type="lang-sql userinput">DELETE FROM Profile WHERE surname.toLowerCase() = 'unknown'</code>